 You’re vulnerable, not because you share your own life saga, but because you freely admit that you do not have a quick-fix.

 You do not have a magic pill or a silver bullet solution.
-What you do have is time, dedication, attention, and trustworthy frameworks that will help guide you towards the answers your client needs.
+What you do have is time, dedication, attention, physiological comprehension, and trustworthy frameworks that will help guide you towards the answers your client needs.

 A therapeutic partnership is a relationship where history is established and connections are made that enable the clinician to see the appropriate path more clearly and the patient to make incremental and meaningful changes.

 The therapeutic partnership slowly but surely changes the terrain for your client (which is where the healing really happens).
 Their internal terrain makes a shift through the diet, lifestyle and therapeutic interventions you employ, and the healing terrain (and potential) shift because the relationship itself changes the hormonal milieu.

 Did you catch that last part?
 It’s so important, I’ll say it again: